learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 # Preface

 You are likely to be familiar with using `Ctrl+F` from an editor, word processor, web browser, IDE, etc to quickly locate where a particular string occurs. `grep` is similar, but much more versatile and feature-rich version of the search functionality usable from command line.
-Modern requirements have given rise to tools like `ripgrep` that provide out-of-box features like recursive search while respecting ignore rules of a version controlled directory.
+Modern requirements have given rise to tools like `ripgrep` that provide out-of-box features such as recursive search while respecting ignore rules of a version controlled directory.
 An important feature that the GUI applications may lack is **regular expressions**, which helps to precisely define a matching criteria.
 You could consider it as sort of a mini-programming language in itself.
 So, apart from covering command options, regular expressions will also be discussed in detail.

 The book heavily leans on examples to present features one by one.
 It is recommended that you manually type each example and experiment with them.
 Understanding both the nature of sample input string and the output produced is essential.
-As an analogy, consider learning to drive a bike or a car - no matter how much you read about them or listen to explanations, you need to practice a lot and infer your own conclusions.
+As an analogy, consider learning to drive a bike or a car — no matter how much you read about them or listen to explanations, you need to practice a lot and infer your own conclusions.
 Should you feel that copy-paste is ideal for you, [code snippets are available chapter wise on GitHub](https://github.com/learnbyexample/learn_gnugrep_ripgrep/tree/master/code_snippets).

-The examples presented here have been tested on `GNU bash` shell with **GNU grep 3.3** and **ripgrep 11.0.1** and may include features not available in earlier versions.
-Unless otherwise noted, all examples and explanations are meant for *ASCII* characters only.
-The code snippets shown are copy pasted from `bash` shell, but modified slightly for presentation purposes - like adding comments and blank lines, showing only `real` time for speed comparisons, adding newline at end of output if absent, skipping output for `wget/git`, etc.
+My [Command Line Text Processing](https://github.com/learnbyexample/Command-line-text-processing) repository includes a chapter on `GNU grep` which has been edited and expanded to create this book.

 ## Prerequisites